Aftershow

-An aftershow or after-show is a genre of television talk show whose topic is another television program.
-An aftershow is typically broadcast immediately after a new episode of its corresponding program, to help retain the audience, and to provide additional discussion and content related to the program (such as analysis and behind-the-scenes material).
-Aftershows may also include guest appearances by a show's staff or cast, and emphasize viewer contributions.
-A similar, earlier concept in sports broadcasting is the post-game show.
+An aftershow, after-show, or companion show is a genre of television program dedicated to discussing another television program.

+An aftershow is typically broadcast immediately after a new episode of its corresponding series or some time afterward, targeting fans of the parent series with additional discussion and content such as analysis and behind-the-scenes featurettes.
+Aftershows can be structured as a news magazine or documentary-like program, or as a talk show that features the series' cast, staff, and/or celebrity fans as guests, and incorporates interactions with a studio audience or viewers via the Internet.

 The rewatch podcast is a related, less time-sensitive concept, often recorded after the series has ended and entered reruns or video on demand.

 Format

 An aftershow's typical format, pioneered by Howard Stern's The Wrap-Up Show on Sirius Satellite Radio in 2006, is two or more people discussing a just-aired episode.
 This is sometimes accompanied by bonus material from the series, or special guests such as actors or creative staff.
-TV channels see aftershows as a cheap way to provide more content for avid fans of popular series, as a venue for interacting with fans directly, and to help provide additional context and analysis to the series' narrative and themes.
-Aftershows can also help a channel retain viewers after an episode airs.
+Television networks have seen aftershows as a means to provide more content for avid fans of popular series, as a venue for interacting with fans directly, and to help provide additional context and analysis to the series' narrative and themes.
+The Walking Dead showrunner Glen Mazzara noted that aftershows were usually cheaper to produce than other types of lead-out programs, and had a "built-in audience" of fans that could be retained.

-Some aftershows—particularly those involving reality series—are structured as a news magazine-like program with feature stories (often focusing on behind the scenes material), and interviews with eliminated and former contestants.
+Some aftershows—particularly those involving reality shows—are structured as a news magazine -like program with feature segments, including behind the scenes footage, and interviews with eliminated contestants and series alumni.
 Some of these examples, including American Idol Extra, Britain's Got More Talent, Strictly Come Dancing: It Takes Two, and The Xtra Factor, primarily aired on a sister channel to the network that carried the main program (such as BBC Two, ITV2, and the Fox Reality Channel).

 For its former coverage of the Indian Premier League in cricket, Sony Pictures Networks aired Extraaa Innings T20—which combined the aftershow concept with elements of a traditional sports post-game show by featuring both match analysis and entertainment segments such as celebrity interviews.
-The Channel 4 talk show The Last Leg with Adam Hills was originally conceived as an aftershow for its coverage of the 2012 Summer Paralympics, but proved successful enough to be renewed as a standalone series.
+The Channel 4 chat show The Last Leg with Adam Hills was originally conceived as an aftershow for its coverage of the 2012 Summer Paralympics, but proved successful enough to be picked up as a regular, weekly series outside of the Paralympics.
+James Corden has been involved in two aftershows regarding the FIFA World Cup, hosting James Corden's World Cup Live for ITV in 2010, and After Hours with James Corden for Fox in 2026.